Natural Solutions for Insomnia

 4 Reasons Why Sleep Quality Matters

-We all realize that not sleeping well will affect our mood and ability to focus, but did you realize that missing out on vital sack time can have serious health consequences?
+We all realize that not sleeping well will affect our mood and ability to focus, but did you realize that missing out on vital sleep time can have serious health consequences?

 If you sleep less than five hours (or more than nine hours), you will increase the chances of gaining unwanted weight.
 In this study; continuous sleep deprivation in men not only increased their preferences for high-calorie foods but also their overall calorie intake.